The Joyful Cry of the Partridge

 Book Description

-No one knows where Maria des Dores came from.
+No one knows where Maria das Dores came from.
 Did she ride in on the armored spines of crocodiles, was she carried many miles in the jaws of fish?
 The only clear fact is that she is here, sitting naked in the river bordering a town where nothing ever happens.
 The townspeople murmur restlessly that she is possessed by perverse impulses.
 They interpret her arrival as an omen of crop failure or, in more hopeful tones, a sign that womankind will soon seize power from the greedy hands of men.
-As The Joyful Cry of the Partridge unfolds, Paulina Chiziane spirals back in time to Maria’s true origins: the days of Maria’s mother and father when the pressure to assimilate in Portuguese-controlled Mozambique formed a distorting bond on the lives of black Mozambicans.
-A potent whirl of history, mythology, and grapevine chatter, The Joyful Cry of the Partridge absorbs you into its many hiding places, and lures you along the wandering paths of its principal characters, whose stark words will stay with you long after the journey is done.
+As The Joyful Song of the Partridge unfolds, Paulina Chiziane spirals back in time to Maria’s true origins: the days of Maria’s mother and father when the pressure to assimilate in Portuguese-controlled Mozambique formed a distorting bond on the lives of black Mozambicans.
+A potent whirl of history, mythology, and grapevine chatter, The Joyful Song of the Partridge absorbs you into its many hiding places, and lures you along the wandering paths of its principal characters, whose stark words will stay with you long after the journey is done.

 Paulina, the “storyteller,” steps away from the circle around the fire and puts on her novel-writing hat . . . and observing, scrutinizing, listening, capturing, analyzing and studying the deep complexities of her country, provides us with this delight.